lsst-ts/ts_salobj/doc/salobj_cscs.rst

       line of your ``do_<name>`` method: ``self.assert_enabled()``

     * Call `BaseCsc.fault` to send your CSC into the `State.FAULT` summary state.
-      Specify the ``code`` and ``report`` arguments so that BaseCsc can output the ``errorCode`` event (which should only be output when going to FAULT state).

 * Detailed state (optional):

     * The ``detailedState`` event is unique to each CSC.
     * ``detailedState`` is optional, but strongly recommended for CSCs that are complex enough to have interesting internal state.
     * Report all information that seem relevant to detailed state and is not covered by summary state.
     * Detailed state should be *orthogonal* to summary state.
       You may provide an enum field in your detailedState event, but it is not required and, if present, should not include summary states.

-* Simulation mode (optional):

-    * Implement :ref:`simulation mode<lsst.ts.salobj-simulation_mode>`, if practical.
-      This allows testing without putting hardware at risk.
-      If your CSC talks to hardware then this is especially important.

 ------------------------
 Configurable CSC Details